SpiritusSancti5/OceanOfCode/README.md

 There are a lot of trends a bot would follow if it were to aim for the optimal move from any given position for example.
 Not to mention there's a deeper dive into statistics one has to take to try and cover everything.

-To avoid all this and prevent do any unnecessary extra work i have attempted to build a model and train it in two phases.
+To avoid all this and try avoid any unnecessary extra work, i have attempted to build a model and train it in two phases.

 ### Game state predictor